-Throughout the process, the Office of Environment and Sustainability and partners also provided virtual engagement options primarily via a survey of local community members around their perceptions around the impacts of climate change and recommended actions.
+Throughout the process, the Office of Environment and Sustainability and partners also provided virtual engagement options primarily via a survey of local community members.
+The survey asked residents about their perceptions around the impacts of climate change and what actions they would recommend.
 These ideas formed the themes considered in each Focus Area.
 Over 1,000 residents responded, representing 50 out of 52 of Cincinnati's neighborhoods.